cardano-foundation/CIPs/CIP-COSD-MultiPoolStakeURIscheme/CIP-COSD-MultiPoolStakeURIscheme.md

 * upon *receiving* a staking URI, invoke a UI to allocate stake in the proportion indicated by the URI (from a single wallet, if supported)
 * upon request from the user, format that user's stake allocation as a compliant URI suitable for copying & *sending*.

+### Development Plan

+Items from the Reference Implementation below have been incorporated into these project milestones:

+**Step 1 (no prerequisites):** Adapt Emurgo Improvment Proposal [emip-002](https://github.com/Emurgo/EmIPs/blob/master/specs/emip-002.md) as a CIP.
+As soon as that is done, this CIP will closely follow the URI scheme & implementation details therein, and will be edited to avoid redundancy and address any dependencies.

+**Step 2 (no prerequisites):** Progress issue [Daedalus payment URLs #883](https://github.com/input-output-hk/daedalus/issues/883) which has been open since April 2018.
+This will clear the way in Daedalus for URI integration issues identifed in the Emurgo proposal which are currently implemented in Yoroi but stalled indefinitely in Daedalus.
+Despite the urgent needs of Cardano SPOs for stake decentralisation, because of the broader market it is likely the demand for a payment URI will exceed the demand for URI (or JSON) stake pool-to-wallet linking.
+So from the time this CIP is accepted, *this issue can no longer be postponed indefinitely* since it is a likely rerequisite for stake pool links.

+**Step 3 (dependent on Step 2)** Implement single-pool delegation links in Daedalus.
+Forum discussion establishes there is an immediate need for these.
+The possible implementation choices for multi-pool delegation which @SebastienGllmt has outlined (mainly, protocol vs. wallet) do not have to be made before progressing this issue: only a commercially robust URI scheme implementation is needed.
+NOTE the completion of this step will immediately begin to address the Motivation above by facilitating a more heterogenous distribution of stake.

+**Step 4 (dependent on Step 3 + Protocol or Wallet UI support of multi-pool delegation):** Implement multi-pool delegation links in Daedalus, in the full manner described above.
+According to the @SebastienGllmt comment on this CIP's implementation as a Project Catalyst idea ([URIs for Stake Pools and Portfolios](https://cardano.ideascale.com/a/dtd/URIs-for-Stake-Pools-and-Portfolios/324335-48088): requires Ideascale login) "multiple pool delegation is probably at least half a year away if not more" (comment date = 2020-10-02) which allows a broad window to implement the above three steps.
+As soon as the accepted strategy is available, it will be ready for implementation in the Daedalus wallet UI, since the URI processing & preliminary UI modifications will already have been handled in steps 2 & 3.

+**Step 5 (dependent on Step 4):** Standards implementation in wallets and exchanges, to follow the established example in Daedalus.

 ## Rationale